 Young adults with a cancer diagnosis typically do not fit into the traditional pediatric or adult cancer care models.
 Because of their unique needs, the Young Adult Cancer Program was created to better understand the goals of this patient population and to connect them with the appropriate resources.
-This involves all members of the patient’s care team, including medical oncologists, surgical oncologists, physiatrists, genetic counselors, physical therapists, dietitians, social workers, and more, and usually includes helping patients address social isolation or emotional distress, the decision of whether or not they should stay in school, understanding how their treatment may impact their fertility, or guidance on how to talk about their cancer diagnosis with colleagues, supervisors, peers, and loved ones.
+This involves all members of the patient’s care team, including medical oncologists, surgical oncologists, physiatrists, genetic counselors, physical therapists, dietitians, social workers, and more, and usually includes helping patients address social isolation or emotional distress, understanding how their treatment may impact their fertility, or guidance on how to talk about their cancer diagnosis with colleagues, supervisors, peers, and loved ones.

 Joining the Young Adult Advisory Board

 The Young Adult Advisory Board is always looking for creative young adult advisors who are willing to help further develop the Young Adult Cancer Program.